gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 described in {{RFC9260}}.

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Keys, those Keys will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints shall ensure that Restart DTLS keys are preserved for supporting the SCTP Restart use case.
+In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Key context, those Keys will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
+Both SCTP Endpoints shall ensure that Restart DTLS key context is preserved for supporting the SCTP Restart use case.

 In order to be available for SCTP Restart purposes, DTLS Chunk uses